First Quarter Year-over-Year Highlights:

 Net Income and Earnings Per Share

-GAAP earnings per diluted share from continuing operations (“GAAP diluted EPS”) for the three months ended March 31, 2017 was $0.92, compared to $1.04 in the prior year.
-Adjusted earnings per share (“Adjusted EPS”) for the three months ended March 31, 2017 and 2016, was $1.17 and $1.18, respectively.
-Further detail is shown in the Adjusted Earnings Per Share reconciliation later in this release.
+GAAP earnings per diluted share from continuing operations (“GAAP diluted EPS”) for the three months ended March 31, 2018, was $0.98, compared to $0.92 in the first quarter of the prior year.
+Adjusted earnings per share (“Adjusted EPS”) for the three months ended March 31, 2018 and 2017, was $1.48 and $1.17, respectively.
+Adjusted EPS reflects an additional adjustment for net interest expense from the proposed Aetna acquisition.
+Further detail is shown in the Adjusted EPS reconciliation later in this release.

 Teleconference and Webcast